jessemorris/better_launch/README.md

 # What doesn't work yet
 As of now *better_launch* supports the most important use cases, like starting nodes, proper (nicer!) logging, being awesome.
 However, there are still a couple of features that I have to work on to make it feature complete (roughly sorted by priority):
-- [x] including ROS2 launch files does not work at the moment
+- [ ] TUI does not show log output from ROS2 launch service
 - [ ] document public API
 - [ ] exception handling is barebones, so if something fails, everything fails
 - [ ] better yaml param loader (it's already nice, but could be nicer)